-The action camera market is an exciting place.
-On one side you have the behemoth presence of GoPro cameras, on the other side, you have budget options that can offer the same features at a fraction of the price.
+The action camera market is exciting.
+On one side, you have the behemoth presence of GoPro cameras.
+On the other, you have budget options that can offer the same features at a fraction of the price.

-In this reality, if you’re an enthusiast of action cameras, and would like to record your adventures, you have a difficult choice to make.
+In this reality, if you’re an enthusiast of action cameras and want to record your adventures, you have a difficult choice.
 Do you want to go the marketed route and get a GoPro, or are you patient enough to check if their price reflects the value they offer?

 Monster Digital Villain Action Camera